kurrenda/embiq/README.md

 Docker version 20.10.8, build 3967b7d

 1. Rename .env-example to .env
+2. Complete the variables in .env
-2. Go to Docker directory.
+3. Go to Docker directory.
-2. Run shell script ./run.sh to setup Docker container
+4. Run shell script ./run.sh to setup Docker container
-3. Application will be working on host: http://127.0.0.1:8000/ (if it is busy you can change it in docker-compose.yml)
+5. Application will be working on host: http://127.0.0.1:8000/ (if it is busy you can change it in docker-compose.yml)

 To destroy container run shell script file
 ```